s-tory/monogokoro/README.md

 - thing's think
 - 物心

-Monogokoro / `mngkr` is the implements for domestic robots especially to grow up by themselves.
+Monogokoro / `mngkr` is the implementation for domestic robots to grow up by themselves.

 ----